finanalyst/collection-raku-documentation/README.md

 **Collection-Raku-Documentation** is set up with the default `mode` called **Website**. `Raku-Doc` just calls `collect` and passes on to `collect` all of its arguments, with the exception of the string **Init**, which `Raku-Doc` traps so that processing can stop before calling `collect`.

 ## In the future (not now)
-If `Raku-Doc` is called with a string other than 'Init' or 'Website', then the string is interpreted as another **Mode**, with its own sub-directory and [Configuration](Configuration.md) for the collection.
+If `Raku-Doc` is called with a string other than 'Init', 'Refresh' or 'Website', then the string is interpreted as another **Mode**, with its own sub-directory and [Configuration](Configuration.md) for the collection.
 For example,

 ```
 Raku-Doc Book